corenzan/wordpress-dokku/README.md

 - Plugins are managed by Wordpress and not added to your repository.
 - The Wordpress installation is managed by Composer and not added to your repository.
 The version is set in `composer.json` (remember to also update `composer.lock`).
 - You can't have plugins that write outside `wp-content/plugins` and `wp-content/uploads` since anything except these mount points will be erased on each deploy.
+- You'll need to install Wordpress on your development machine using Composer, and use something other than Apache to serve since `.htaccess` is suited only for production.
 - Whenever you need to sync your development environment use a migration plugin to get a dump of the database as well as the uploaded assets.

 ## References